Azure-Samples/azure-servicebus-relay-samples/README.md

 rather than keys, because tokens can be constrained to a particular scope and can be issued to expire at a certain time.
 More about SAS and tokens can be found [here](https://azure.microsoft.com/documentation/articles/service-bus-shared-access-signature-authentication/).

-##TCP Samples
+##TCP Introduction Samples

-* **RelayTCP** - The [RelayTcp](RelayTcp) sample shows how create a TCP listener, how to securely connect to it from a client, and how to pass messages.
+* **RelayTcp** - The [RelayTcp](RelayTcp) sample shows how create a TCP listener, how to securely connect to it from a client, and how to pass messages.
 The sample also demonstrates the inherent load balancing capabilities of Service Bus.
+* **RelayListener** - The [RelayListener](RelayListener) sample provides a simple stream abstraction for the Relay, echoing the System.Net.TcpListener/TcpClient classes from the .NET framework.
+No WCF experience required.

+##Other TCP Samples
-* **RelayTCPStream** - The [RelayTcpStream](RelayTcpStream) sample shows how to wrap any System.IO.Stream with a service endpoint, how to create a System.IO.Stream proxy on teh client side, and how to run an end-to-end streamed communication link through the Relay.
+* **RelayTcpStream** - The [RelayTcpStream](RelayTcpStream) sample shows how to wrap any System.IO.Stream with a service endpoint, how to create a System.IO.Stream proxy on the client side, and how to run an end-to-end streamed communication link through the Relay.
+* **RelayTcpHybrid** - The [RelayTcpHybrid](RelayTcpHybrid) sample shows how to use the Hybrid connection mode, which starts with a connection through the
+Relay and upgrades the connection in-flight to a direct NAT traversal connection or local network connection as applicable to reduce latency.
+* **RelayTcpMessageLevelSecurity** - The [RelayTcpMessageLevelSecurity](RelayTcpMessageLevelSecurity) sample illustrates how to use WCF's message security capabilities for end-to-end protection of a message path through the Relay, which end-to-end payload-level encryption.
+* **RelayListenerThrift** - The [RelayListenerThrift](RelayListenerThrift) sample is a variation of the standard Apache Thrift C# RPC sample overlaid over the bi-directional streaming provided by the [RelayListener](RelayListener)

 ##HTTP Samples
 * **RelayHttp** - The [RelayHttp](RelayHttp) sample shows how to create a plain HTTP listener, and how to securely connect to it using